Electricity sector in Germany: Renewable electricity

-Germany has been called "the world's first major renewable energy economy".
-Renewable energy in Germany is mainly based on wind, solar and biomass.
-Germany had the world's largest photovoltaic installed capacity until 2014, and as of 2016, it is third with 40 GW.
-It is also the world's third country by installed wind power capacity, at 50 GW, and second for offshore wind, with over 4 GW.
+Germany has been described as "the world's first major renewable energy economy."
+The sector is primarily based on wind, solar, and biomass.
+Germany held the world's largest installed photovoltaic capacity until 2014, and by 2016, it ranked third globally with 40 GW.
+Similarly, wind power capacity grew to 50 GW by 2016, including over 4 GW from offshore installations.
+Expansion accelerated significantly in the following decade; by the beginning of 2026, installed solar capacity reached 100 GW, while total wind capacity climbed to 73 GW, driven by a record expansion in both onshore and offshore sectors.

-Chancellor Angela Merkel, along with a vast majority of her compatriots, believes, "As the first big industrialized nation, we can achieve such a transformation toward efficient and renewable energies, with all the opportunities that brings for exports, developing new technologies and jobs".
-The share of renewable electricity rose from just 3.4% of gross electricity consumption in 1990 to exceed 10% by 2005, 20% by 2011 and 30% by 2015, reaching 36.2% of consumption by year end 2017.
-As with most countries, the transition to renewable energy in the transport and heating and cooling sectors has been considerably slower.
+Former Chancellor Angela Merkel, along with a vast majority of her compatriots, maintained that "as the first big industrialized nation, we can achieve such a transformation toward efficient and renewable energies, with all the opportunities that brings for exports, developing new technologies and jobs."
+Following this vision, the share of renewable electricity in gross electricity consumption rose from 3.4% in 1990 to exceed 10% by 2005, 30% by 2015, and 50% by 2023.
+By the end of 2024, renewable sources accounted for approximately 56% of Germany's electricity generation.
+However, the transition in the transport and heating sectors remained considerably slower than in the power sector.

-By 2016, more than 23,000 wind turbines and 1.4 million solar PV systems are distributed all over the country.
-According to official figures, around 370,000 people were employed in the renewable energy sector in 2010, particularly in small and medium-sized companies.
-This is an increase of around 8% compared to 2009 (around 339,500 jobs), and well over twice the number of jobs in 2004 (160,500).
-About two-thirds of these jobs are attributed to the Renewable Energy Sources Act.